Ask a doctor about a prescription for MEDAXONE 1 g POWDER FOR INJECTABLE SOLUTION AND FOR INFUSION

 Rare (may affect up to 1 in 1,000 people)

-Do not use this medication after the expiration date that appears on the box after CAD.
-The expiration date refers to the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the carton after EXP.
+The expiry date refers to the last day of the month indicated.

-This medication does not require any special storage temperature.
-Keep the vial in the outer box to protect it from light.
+This medicine does not require any special storage temperature.
+Keep the vial in the outer carton to protect it from light.

 The reconstituted solution should preferably be used immediately.
 Physical and chemical stability has been demonstrated during use for 6 hours at 25°C and 24 hours at 2°C - 8°C. From a microbiological point of view, the product should be used immediately.
-If not used immediately, the time and storage conditions before use are the responsibility of the user and should normally not exceed 24 hours at 2°C - 8°C, unless reconstitution was performed in controlled and validated aseptic conditions.
+If not used immediately, the storage time and conditions before use are the responsibility of the user and normally should not exceed 24 hours at 2°C - 8°C, unless the reconstitution has been carried out under controlled and validated aseptic conditions.

-Ceftriaxone 1g is supplied in type I transparent glass vials with a nominal capacity of 10 ml, sealed with a bromobutyl rubber stopper and an aluminum cap, in a box with a leaflet.
+Medaxone 1 g is supplied in transparent type I glass vials with a nominal capacity of 10 ml, sealed with a bromobutyl rubber stopper and an aluminum cap, in a box with a leaflet.

 It is presented in boxes of 1, 10, 25, 50 or 100 vials.